What is in this leaflet

-Invega belongs to a group of medicines called antipsychotic agents which improve the symptoms of certain type of mental illness.
+Invega belongs to a group of medicines called antipsychotic agents which improve the symptoms of certain types of mental illness.

 It is used to treat symptoms of schizophrenia, a mental illness with disturbances in thinking, feelings and behaviour.
 It is also used to treat other types of related psychoses.
-Invega helps to correct a chemical imbalance in the brain associated with this condition.
+Invega helps to correct a chemical imbalance in the brain associated with these conditions.

-Invega tablets are made in an extended release form.
-The tablets have a special shell that allows the release of the active ingredient at a slow rate throughout the day.
+Invega tablets are formulated with a special shell that controls the release of the active ingredient gradually throughout the day.
 The tablet shell does not dissolve completely after all the drug has been released and sometimes the tablet shell may be seen in your stool.
 This is normal.